 In most cases, Britons are interested in Denmark immigration for work purposes, however, they may also choose to do so for family reunification or in other cases.
 Irrespective of the reason why a permanent relocation is an option, it is recommended to reach out to a team of local immigration specialists, such as our lawyers, before you commence the process.

-Applying for a residence and work permit is not complicated, however, certain documents are mandatory and the acceptance or the rejection of the application will depend on its correctness.
-This is why we recommend reaching out to our immigration lawyer in Denmark for more information, in addition to the brief descriptions in this article.
+We recommend reaching out to our immigration lawyer in Denmark for more information, in addition to the brief descriptions in this article.

 Residence options in Denmark